Hurricane Keith: Aftermath

 In the immediate aftermath, officials enacted a curfew for Belize City, Caye Caulker and San Pedro to curtail looting, and the latter two areas were declared disaster areas.
 The entirety of the northern three districts (out of six total) were also declared disaster areas.
 There were initial difficulties in determining the needs in the affected residents, due to cut communications.
 The government sent planes with emergency supplies to the most affected offshore islands.
 Several emergency teams were sent to Caye Caulker and San Pedro as soon as weather conditions permitted it.
 Widespread road repairs also began almost immediately after Keith's occurrence.
 The Belize International Airport was back online by the morning of October 4, only a single day after the tropical cyclone passed through the area.
 By that time, boat service was re-instated with the most affected areas to pick up stranded tourists.
 Workers quickly restored power and water in Belize City.
 In the days after the storm struck, residual flooding sparked fears for the spread of disease.
 In Orange Walk and Cayo District, residents were advised to stay indoors to avoid bites from poisonous snakes.

 In Nicaragua, the United States ambassador declared a disaster, which prompted various United Nations departments to provide $25,000 to the country.

-The name Keith was retired in the spring of 2001 and will never again be used for a North Atlantic hurricane.
-The name was replaced with Kirk for the 2006 Atlantic hurricane season.
-However, since the name Kirk was not used during the course of 2006, it was first used during the 2012 Atlantic hurricane season.
+Due to the hurricane's high impact, the name Keith was retired by the World Meteorological Organization in the spring of 2001 and it will never again be used for a North Atlantic tropical cyclone.
+The name was replaced with Kirk for the 2006 season.